bmmpxf/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 .. image:: /static/training_manual/symbology/places_layer_properties.png
    :align: center

 * You can access the various symbol layer types by selecting the :guilabel:`Simple marker` layer in the :guilabel:`Symbol layers` panel, then click the :guilabel:`Symbol layer type` dropdown:

 .. image:: /static/training_manual/symbology/marker_type_dropdown.png
    :align: center

 * Investigate the various options available to you, and choose a symbol with styling you think is appropriate.
-* If in doubt, use a round :guilabel:`Simple marker` with a white border and pale green fill, with a :guilabel:`size` of :kbd:`3,00` and an :guilabel:`Outline width` of :kbd:`0.5`.
+* If in doubt, use a round :guilabel:`Simple marker` with a white border and pale green fill, with a :guilabel:`size` of :kbd:`3` mm and an :guilabel:`Outline width` of :kbd:`0.5` mm.

 Line Symbol Layer Types